Phoenix-Finance/Phoenix-Documentation/content/options/financials.md

 Last, we allocate different weights to the options in different expiry, referring to the transaction volume on Deribit.
 We can derive the pool’s average expected APR and the [maximum drawdown](https://www.investopedia.com/terms/m/maximum-drawdown-mdd.asp).

-## Results in BTC and ETH Options Pool
+## Results in BTC and ETH Options Pools

 The details of calculation can be found [here](https://docs.google.com/spreadsheets/d/1XN3lRwnKf__2PBCqHk9wVY-j2cxlJe4kB4JDPvD73x0/edit?usp=sharing).